 Everyone agrees that babies are cute, but what is going on babies developmentally?
 The period of infancy begins at birth.
 Parents usually spend a great deal of time with children during the infant years and they carefully monitor child development stages.
 Here are child development stages in which development of the child depends.

-Basically, child development refers to the process in which human being typically grows and mature from infancy to adult.
-The different stages of growth and development are measured include physical growth, social growth and cognitive growth.
+Basically, child development refers to the process in which human beings typically grow and mature from infancy to adult.
+The different stages of childhood/the stages of a baby or growth and development are measured include physical growth, social growth and cognitive growth.

 At 6 months of age, an average baby can begin to sit without support and begins to stand with support between 7 and 8 months of age.
 At the age of 8.5 months, infants begin crawling on their hands and knees by the age of 12 months, the average baby can take a few steps on their own.
 Between the age of 2 and 3 years, balance improves and the toddler walks with a smoother pattern.
 The child can jump in place by age 2.